When customer service is at its busiest, it might be time to get back to the basics: Your team’s ability to effectively communicate with customers.

 1. Employ active listening techniques when you communicate with customers

-Are you ever sharing a conversation with someone, and you can’t tell if they’re actually listening?
+Are you ever having a conversation with someone, and you can’t tell if they’re actually listening?
 Even if they are?
 That’s likely because they’re not showing you that they hear what you’re saying and are taking it in.
-This technique looks different over different channels but can be used no matter how you’re talking with customers.
+This technique looks different over different channels, but can be used no matter how you’re talking with customers.

-• Over messaging: This can be a little trickier with asynchronous messaging.
-Customers that employ messaging to resolve a problem often want it solved quickly without much conversation.
+- Over messaging: This can be a little trickier with asynchronous messaging.
+Customers who employ messaging to resolve a problem often want it solved quickly without much conversation.
 In this scenario, the best way to show you’re listening is by responding quickly and addressing the problem head-on.

 2. Mirror your customer’s communication style